gvergnaud/ts-pattern/README.md

 | v2.x       | ✅               | ✅               | ❌               |
 | v1.x       | ✅               | ✅               | ✅               |

+✅ Full support
-✅ Full support, ⚠️ Partial support, ❌ No support
+⚠️ Partial support, everything works except passing more than 2 patterns to `.with()` ❌ No support

 # Documentation